Florida disability guide

 1. There’s No Difference In Medical Eligibility Requirements for SSI & SSDI

 If you’re blind or meet the SSA’s definition of “disabled,” then you’re medically eligible for either SSI or SSDI.
-Both programs offer long-term Florida disability benefits to residents whose health issues stop them from working.
+Both programs offer long-term Florida disability benefits to people whose health issues stop them from working.
 However, it’s much easier to qualify for SSI if you’re under 18 or over age 65 when you apply.

 2. You Need Very Limited Income and Almost No Assets To Qualify for SSI